10m+

 So, what kind of value could a loft conversion add to your home?

-Recent studies show that a loft conversion that added a double bedroom and bathroom to a three-bed, one-bathroom house can add about 20 per cent to its value — a substantial gain.
+A loft conversion that adds a double bedroom and bathroom to a three-bed, one-bathroom house can add about 20% to its value — a substantial gain.

-In London the increase can be even bigger, where adding a loft conversion to a two-bedroom house can boost value by 24.5 per cent.
+In London, the increase can be even bigger, where adding a loft conversion to a two-bedroom house can boost value by 24.5%.

 The first thing to consider is the price ceiling for your house, given the type of property and the area you live in.

-For example, if you live in a three-bedroom house that’s worth £300,000, but the maximum price for a four-bedroom house is around £320,000, you’ll be hard pushed to add any real value by adding a loft conversion.
+For example, if you live in a three-bedroom house worth £300,000, but the maximum price for a four-bedroom house is around £320,000, you’ll be hard-pressed to add any real value by adding a loft conversion.

 In contrast, if most houses in your area are three-plus bedroom designs, but yours only has two, it could make a real difference to add that extra living space with a loft conversion.

-At current prices, the average cost of converting your loft space into a bedroom with windows will be between £12,500 and £20,000.
+Currently, the average cost of converting your loft space into a bedroom with windows will be at least between £12,500 and £20,000.

 If you want to add an en-suite bathroom, this will increase to £17,500 – £25,000.